Interested in becoming a sleep consultant?

 Getting Your Partner Involved in Sleep Training

-As a sleep consultant I work with all different types of families.
-One thing I have noticed to be true, is that those families that have both parents working as a team have far greater success when it comes to teaching their children to sleep independently.
+As a sleep consultant, I work with all different types of families.
+One thing I have noticed to be true is that those families that have both parents working as a team have far greater success when it comes to sleep training their children.

 This is usually the parent that is up all night with their child.
-This parent is exhausted and is better able to see what a negative impact poor sleep has on the entire family.
-The spouse often sleeps through the night and says things like, “it’s normal for babies to be up all night,” not really providing much support to the parent that is struggling.
+This parent is exhausted.
+In addition, this parent is better able to see what a negative impact poor sleep has on the entire family.
+The spouse often sleeps through the night and says things like, “It’s normal for babies to be up all night”.
+This doesn’t really provide much support to the parent that is struggling.

-If one parent wants to implement the ferber method, and the other parent feels more comfortable with shhh/pat, then there will he lots of arguing at 3am when the baby is crying and the parents can’t agree on how to respond.
+If one parent wants to implement the Ferber Method, and the other parent feels more comfortable with shhh/pat, then there will be lots of arguing at 3 am when the baby is crying and the parents can’t agree on how to respond.
 When it comes to sleep training, there are lots of ways to approach it, but consistency is key.

 If you’re following the instructions from a blog post, a book, or a sleep consultant, it’s important that everyone involved has a handle on the process.
 If one parent is acting as the expert, and the other is just along for the ride, that can certainly lead to problems down the road.

 Some parents find the sleep training process to be pretty anxiety provoking.
-Others can easily see that sleep training is something that you do for your child rather than to your child.
-Regardless of where you fall on the spectrum, acknowledge where you are so that you and your partner can support each other during the process.
+Others can easily see that sleep training is something that you do for your child rather than for your child.
+Regardless of where you fall on the spectrum, acknowledge where you are.
+This will help you and your partner support each other during the process.
 One parent may feel more comfortable implementing the plan, while the other is more comfortable removing themselves from the situation.
 It’s important for parents to support each other through the process so that everyone can comfortably achieve the common goal of teaching independent sleep.

 Consider the value of enlisting someone to support you during sleep training.
-This person could be a trusted friend or a professional, but don’t underestimate the value of accountability and support.
+This person could be a trusted friend or a professional.
+Don’t underestimate the value of accountability and support.
 Having someone to report to every day, or even to vent to after bedtime at night, is incredibly valuable – so set yourself up for success!

 Send a message to Jayne Havens, founder of CPSM.